-For the three months ended September 30, 2022, the Corporation had general and administrative expenditures of \$51,878 versus \$325 the year earlier, for a negative variance of \$51,553.
-The Corporation got fully funded and initiated full scale activities with the goal of creating shareholder value.
+For the three months ended March 31, 2023, the Corporation had general and administrative expenditures of \$60,694 versus \$1,804 the year earlier, for a negative variance of \$58,890.
+The Corporation got fully funded in July 2022 and initiated full scale activities with the goal of creating shareholder value.

-For the three months ended September 30, 2022, the Corporation had Mineral exploration expenditures of \$12,316 versus \$39,759 the year earlier, for a positive variance of \$27,443 or 69.0%.
-Management anticipates that that this line item will increase significantly going forward is it starts investing in exploration and evaluation to determine the viability of its properties.
+For the three months ended March 31, 2023, the Corporation had Mineral exploration expenditures of \$183,423 versus \$35,188 the year earlier, for a negative variance of \$148,235.
+Management anticipates that that this line item will increase going forward as it continues to invest in exploration and evaluation to determine the viability of its properties.
+In addition, the Corporation will acquire additional properties should the opportunity arise.

-For the three months ended September 30, 2022, the Corporation had operating expenditures of \$50,333 versus \$61,423 the year earlier, for a positive variance of \$11,090 or 18.1%.
-Management believes that these costs will increase now that it is fully funded will be investing in its exploration and evaluation programs.
+For the three months ended March 31, 2023, the Corporation had professional expenditures of \$37,405 versus \$81,265 the year earlier, for a positive variance of \$43,860 or 54.0%.
+Management anticipates this expense to be generally at this level on a going forward basis unless a strategic transaction such as a merger, acquisition or financing is undertaken.